jangala-dev/lua-fibers/README.md

 A **fiber** is a lightweight task scheduled by the runtime.

-* `fibers.run(main)` starts the scheduler and a root supervision scope, runs `main` inside a fiber, and returns only when the root scope has finished and cleaned up.
+* `fibers.run(main)` starts the scheduler and runs `main` inside a scope under the process root.
 * `fibers.spawn(fn, ...)` creates new fibers under the current scope and calls `fn(...)` in them.

-Once you are inside `fibers.run`, there are no “coloured” functions beyond the requirement that blocking ops must be performed from inside a fiber.
-You do not manually join fibers; scopes track them and clean them up.
+You do not manually join fibers; scopes track obligations and join deterministically.

 ### Scopes